haydenwalker980/dtel/docs/Customer-Support-Guide.md

 # Customer Support Guide
 Welcome to the Customer Support guide.
-This guide contains info about the commands that you (presuimg that you're CS) can use. **Your actions are recorded in #bot-log.**
+This guide contains info about the commands that you (presuming that you're CS) can use. **Your actions are recorded in #bot-log.**

 If you have any questions about commands that are **not** mentioned here, you may ask about it in a staff channel on DTel's HQ.
 Staff commands should **only** be used in either the staff channel or in direct messaging with the bot.